AnyaJoy/_/README.md

 ### What I learned

 - Not building everything fro scratch, but utilizing as many ready-to-go solutions as possible
-- Also definitely lifted my css skills
+- Definitely lifted my css skills

 ### Continued development

-In the future we would like to add features as:
+In the future I would like to add features as:

 - More meaningful projects to show off :)